Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 This is a very exclusive and small-group workshop.
 Travel in comfort aboard the Northern Song with a very small-group of like-minded photographers and wildlife enthusiasts.
 There's only room for 7 guests!

 We start in Sitka, Alaska and end in Petersburg, Alaska.
-We'll board our yacht on April 6, and live aboard for the next 8 nights.
-Our shooting routine will include many opportunities to photograph eagles, humpback and killer whales, seals, sea lions, black bears, and more.
+We'll board our yacht on April 17, and live aboard for the next eight nights.
+Our shooting routine will include many opportunities to photograph eagles, humpback and killer whales, seals, sea lions, black bears, mountain goats, and more.
 We'll spend time teaching you the fine points of catching birds in flight, such as eagles catching fish in their talons, and so much more.
-Landscape opportunities abound—with the tidewater glaciers, icebergs, fjords, and waterfalls that seem to be everywhere.
-There's no shortage of deck space aboard our yacht, so don't worry about that.
+Landscape opportunities abound—with the tidewater glaciers, giant icebergs, fjords, and waterfalls that seem to be everywhere.
+There's no shortage of deck space for photography aboard our yacht, so don't worry about that.
 When we have downtime, there will be opportunities for individual instruction and group image reviews.

 During this workshop we will be traveling aboard our private, 84-foot world-class expedition yacht, The Northern Song.
 This luxuriously appointed yacht offers an ideal balance of public and personal space with ample outdoor areas for photography and lounging.
 Your cabin is clean, bright and comfortable, with a private bathroom and shower.
 There's plenty of public space to spread out and relax.